 End of Empire / About

-End of Empire is the musical vehicle for singer songwriter Chris Bromage an English born Canadian.
+End of Empire is the musical vehicle for singer songwriter Chris Bromage.
 Chris is originally from Leeds in the North of England but moved to Canada in 2004.
-He released his first album End of Empire available at http://itunes.apple.com/album/id1089925472?ls=1&app=itunes in October 2015 and the second album entitled "Man in a Minor Chord" on August 11th 2017.
-The album was recorded over winter 2016/17 and is a reflection on Trump, Brexit, love, life. loss and the insanity of the modern world.
-You can check out videos from the new record and End of Empire at www.youtube.com/channel/UCTHjyrdD0BC8Wp2Jh8PKUOA
+He returned to London England in 2018.
+Chris released his first album End of Empire in October 2015 and the second album entitled "Man in a Minor Chord" on August 11th 2017.
+The latter was recorded over winter 2016/17 and is a reflection on Trump, Brexit, love, life. loss and the insanity of the modern world.
+You can check out videos from the new record and End of Empire at (expired link)

-Chris opted out of a conventional work life 3 years ago to concentrate on his music and cares intensely about creating a dialogue with an audience and being in a position to play his music to the world.
+Chris opted out of a conventional work life in 2013 to concentrate on his music and uses music as a way to communicate with the world and provide a considered outlet for his inner thoughts.

 The first record End of Empire was lyrically driven, very political in nature and a statement about the way he see the world.
 He wanted to make a record that harkened back to the analogue recorded sounds of the early 1970's.
 "A record that sounded as though we were actually playing the music live.
 On a majority of the tracks we did not use a click track to keep everything in time, we felt our way instinctively through the music and the tempo.
 The songs are essentially my live vocal takes, using guitar or piano as the guide track with instruments and vocals layered on top.
 Drums were only added at the end of this process so it was in essence a lyric and instrument driven process.
 There was no use of auto tune.
 What I sing and how I sing it is what you hear.
 I wanted the songs to reflect my accent and intonation - to truly be my voice."